ddnexus/Flat-Plat/README.md

 ## Related Items

-A quick list of items that - for different reasaons - fit well with the Equilux style and concept.
+A quick list of items that - for different reasons - fit well with the Equilux style and concept.
 Please, submit your suggestions as a new Issue, so I will add a note in this section.

 ### Wallpapers